k8spin/opa-k8s-development/README.md

 If you find out a better way to develop OPA rules, let us know :).
 Don't forget to [join our slack group](https://slack.k8spin.cloud).

 Thanks!

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details